Coleman Barks

-Coleman Barks (born April 23, 1937) is an American poet and former literature faculty member at the University of Georgia.
-Although he neither speaks nor reads Persian, he is a popular interpreter of Rumi, rewriting the poems based on other English translations.
+Coleman Bryan Barks (April 23, 1937 – February 23, 2026) was an American poet and literature faculty member at the University of Georgia.
+Although he neither spoke nor read Persian, he was a popular interpreter of Rumi, rewriting the poems based on other English translations.

 Early life and education

-Barks is a native of Chattanooga, Tennessee.
-He attended the Baylor School, then the University of North Carolina at Chapel Hill and the University of California, Berkeley.
+Barks was a native of Chattanooga, Tennessee.
+He attended the Baylor School, where his father was headmaster and where he grew up on the campus.
+He received a bachelor's degree in English from the University of North Carolina at Chapel Hill in 1959, and a master's in English from the University of California, Berkeley in 1961.

-Barks was a student of the Sufi Shaykh Bawa Muhaiyaddeen.
+He was a student of the Sufi Shaykh Bawa Muhaiyaddeen.

 Career

 Barks taught literature at the University of Georgia for three decades.

-Barks makes frequent international appearances and is well known throughout the Middle East.
-Barks' work has contributed to an extremely strong following of Rumi in the English-speaking world.
+He made frequent international appearances and was well known throughout the Middle East.
+Barks's work has contributed to an extremely strong following of Rumi in the English-speaking world.
 Due to his work, the ideas of Sufism have crossed many cultural boundaries over the past few decades.
 Barks received an honorary doctorate from University of Tehran in 2006.

-He has also read his original poetry at the Geraldine R. Dodge Poetry Festival.
-In March 2009, Barks was inducted into the Georgia Writers' Hall of Fame.
+Barks also read his original poetry at the Geraldine R. Dodge Poetry Festival.
+In March 2009, Barks was inducted into the Georgia Writers Hall of Fame.

 Rumi interpretations

-Barks has published several volumes of his interpretations of Rumi's poetry since 1976, including The Hand of Poetry, Five Mystic Poets of Persia in 1993, The Essential Rumi in 1995, The Book of Love in 2003 and A Year with Rumi in 2006.
+Barks published several volumes of his interpretations of Rumi's poetry since 1976, including The Hand of Poetry, Five Mystic Poets of Persia in 1993, The Essential Rumi in 1995, The Book of Love in 2003 and A Year with Rumi in 2006.